afaundez/jekyll-favicon/README.md

 ## Usage

 If you are going to use this plugin in a hosted build/service, be sure that they include your plugins as part of the process.
-You can check [running example](https://afaundez.gitlab.io/jekyll-favicon-example/) hosted by [GitLab](https://about.gitlab.com/features/pages/).
+You can check [this running example](https://afaundez.gitlab.io/jekyll-favicon-example/) hosted by [GitLab](https://about.gitlab.com/features/pages/).

 As [Github Pages](https://pages.github.com) build doesn't load custom plugins, this plugin won't work.
 As an alternative, you can build your site and push all files (for example, build to `docs`, version it and push it, although this works only for project pages).

 ### Generator

-By installing the plugin, it will be automatically active.
-It will search for the file `/favicon.svg` and generate set of files in `/assets/images` and few more items at the site's root.
+By installing the plugin, it will be automatically activated.
+It will search for the file `/favicon.svg` and generate a set of files in `/assets/images` and few more items at the site's root.
 It also will exclude the original sources from being copied as a regular static file.

 You can override these settings in your sites's `_config.yml`: